 Sesame Seeds Store sesame seeds in the fridge or freezer.

 Sesame Oil Store oil in the fridge to keep it fresh.
 Remove 15-30 minutes before using.

 Leftover pasta?
 Repurpose it with eggs and cheese.

-Here are more recipes that feed those gut bacteria:
+Here are more healthy foods that feed those gut bacteria:

 - Pumpkin Spice Seedy Granola